-State Leadership funds supported three cohorts of the AE IDP.
+State Leadership funds supported one cohort of the AE IDP.
 This teacher training serves as an induction for new instructors, as well as a refresher for senior staff.
-During the 2017-18 AE IDPs, approximately 16 staff from four of Department of Labor and Regulation's sub-grantee providers reviewed assessment protocol (Tests of Adult Basic Education's 9&10 Series), ABE/ASE instructional methodologies, program structures, NRS, CCRSAE, lesson planning, LD issues, and persistence-related topics.
-During PY2017's iterations, the Title II program incorporated R. Brockett's book entitled Teaching Adults: A Practical Guide for New Teachers as part of the training's reflection component.
+The IDP's participants reviewed assessment protocol (Tests of Adult Basic Education's 9&10 Series), ABE/ASE instructional methodologies, program structures, NRS, CCRSAE, lesson planning, LD issues, and persistence-related topics.
+During PY2018's iteration, the Title II program continued to incorporate R. Brockett's book entitled Teaching Adults: A Practical Guide for New Teachers as part of the training's reflection component, as well as Improving Adult Literacy Instruction series from the National Research Council.